Ngz91/dotfiles/README.md

 spicetify config extensions "Extension_name"
 ```

-Then run `spicetify apply`, if it ask you for a backup run `spicetify backup apply`.
+Run `spicetify backup apply` to create a backup and then run `spicetify apply`.

 Visit the [Unixporn forum](https://www.reddit.com/r/unixporn/) to see some awesome spicetify themes.